Backdoor Learning Curves: Explaining Backdoor Poisoning Beyond Influence Functions: Introduction

 In this work, we analyze the process of \emph{backdoor learning} to identify the main factors affecting the vulnerability of machine learning models against this attack.
 To this end, we propose a framework that characterizes the backdoor learning process.
-The learning process of humans is usually characterized using learning curves, a graphical representation of the relationship between the hours spent practicing and the proficiency to accomplish a given task.
-Inspired by this concept, we introduce the notion of \textit{backdoor learning curves} (Sect.~\ref{sec:backdoor-curves}).
-To generate these curves, we formulate backdoor learning as an incremental learning problem and assess how the loss on the backdoor samples decreases as they are gradually learned by the target model.
-These backdoor learning curves are independent from a threat model in so far as they capture both training data and fine-tuning attacks.
-We show that the slope of this curve, the \textit{backdoor learning slope}, which is connected to the notion of influence functions, quantifies the speed with which the model learns the backdoor samples and hence its vulnerability.
+The learning process of humans is usually portrayed using learning curves, a graphical representation of the relationship between the hours spent practicing and the proficiency to accomplish a given task.
+Inspired by this concept, we introduce the notion of \textit{backdoor learning curves} (Section~\ref{sec:backdoor-curves}).
+To generate these curves, we formulate backdoor learning as an incremental learning problem and assess how the loss on the backdoor samples decreases as the target model gradually learns them.
+These backdoor learning curves are independent of the threat model as they capture training data and fine-tuning attacks.
+The slope of this curve, the \textit{backdoor learning slope}, which is connected to the notion of influence functions, quantifies the speed with which the model learns the backdoor samples and hence its vulnerability.
 Additionally, to provide further insights about the backdoor's influence on the learned classifiers, we propose a way to quantify the \textit{backdoor impact on learning parameters}, \ie, how much the parameters of a model deviate from the initial values when the model learns a backdoor.

-Our experimental analysis (Sect.~\ref{sec:experiments}) shows that the factors influencing the success of backdoor poisoning are: (i) the fraction of backdoor samples injected into the training data; (ii) the size of the backdoor trigger; and (iii) the complexity of the target model, controlled via its hyperparameters.
+Our experimental analysis (Section~\ref{sec:experiments}) shows that the factors influencing the success of backdoor poisoning are: (i) the fraction of backdoor samples injected into the training data; (ii) the size of the backdoor trigger; and (iii) the complexity of the target model, controlled via its hyperparameters.
 Concerning the latter, our experimental findings reveal a region in the hyperparameter space where models are highly accurate on clean samples while also being robust to backdoor poisoning.
-This region exists as, to learn a backdoor, the target model is required to significantly increase the complexity of its decision function, and this is not possible if the model is sufficiently regularized.
+This region exists as, to learn a backdoor, the target model is required to increase the complexity of its decision function significantly, and this is not possible if the model is sufficiently regularized.
 This observation will help identify novel criteria to improve existing defenses and inspire new countermeasures.